ChenCheng-976/lumina-aether-gallery/README.md

-# Welcome to Lumina Aether Gallery,
+# Welcome to Lumina Aether Gallery!

-# where Nishio Lab's innovation transforms art, blending science with creativity for a unique, immersive experience!
+Lumina Aether Gallery is where Nishio Lab's innovation transforms art, blending science with creativity for a unique, immersive experience!